Skip to Content

 A Battle Round consists of a turn for each player.

-A Turn is divided into 7 phases.
+A Turn is divided into 5 phases.
 There is a lot to each of them, but it is all detailed in the free downloadable rules.
-Here’s a very brief rundown of each of them with the most important stuff a new player needs to know:
+Here’s a very brief rundown of each of them with the most important stuff a new player needs to know but if you wish to know about each phase in detail, we have explained each of these here:

-1. The Command Phase: This is where you gain Command Points, and some abilities can only be used here
+1. The Command Phase: This is where you gain Command Points and roll for battle-shock tests.

 2. The Movement Phase: This is where all of your units can use their Move characteristic to move across the battlefield, and Advance (add the value of an extra dice roll to their movement).
 If they advance, they can’t shoot or charge later.
 Units with multiple models have to move in such a way that that models stay within 2 inches of each other (it’s a little more complicated than that, but knowing just this will help you visualize how close your models have to stand to each other)

-4. The Shooting Phase: This is where your shooting units get to attack at ragne.
+3. The Shooting Phase: This is where your shooting units get to attack at range.
 See the section below to see how it works.
-There are a ton of special rules on weapons, and various modifiers that affect this phase, but they are all detailed in the core book.
+There are a ton of special rules on weapons, and various modifiers that affect this phase, but all the common rules are detailed in the core book.

 After all of these phases have been resolved, another turn begins.